Why Now May be the Perfect Time to Install a Solar PV System

 And the demand doesn't slow down after summer either.
 Many people realize at the last minute that they have only a limited amount of time to claim their tax credit, so the last couple of months of the year could be hectic.

 If you wait until fall or winter, there might not be enough time to get your solar PV system installed before the end of the year, depending on demand.
-As the end of 2022 approaches, it also brings the end of the 26 percent federal solar tax credit; don't get stuck behind the crowds of people trying to book their installations at the last minute.
+Don't get stuck behind the crowds of people trying to book their installations at the last minute.

 Interested in securing a loan to help cover the cost of a solar PV system for your home?
 Reach out to a Bank of Hawaii representative to learn more about our home equity lines of credit (HELOCs) or other smart ways to pay.